 - The East Japan Distribution Center was slightly damaged but resumed shipments on March 16.

 - The Utsunomiya plant of Chugai Pharma Manufacturing Co., Ltd., in Tochigi Prefecture, was damaged, but repair work was completed and all facilities resumed operation in August.
 The damage from the earthquake at the Fujieda plant in Shizuoka Prefecture and the Ukima plant in Tokyo was minor, and did not affect production.

 Fundraising and Donations

 Chugai donated ¥100 million for relief operations through the Japanese Red Cross Society.
-In addition, Chugai Group companies held a fundraising drive from March 16 to March 30.
 The officers of Chugai and employees of the Chugai Group raised a total of ¥25.9 million, which was donated through the Japanese Red Cross Society.